rlipscombe/rlipscombe.github.io/index.md

 I'm good at acquiring new skills extremely quickly, and I like keeping my skills up to date.
 I tend to investigate a new technology by working on small projects in my spare time.
-For example, my [blog](http://blog.differentpla.net) is written in Erlang.

 But I'm not just a coder.
 I'm good at general trouble-shooting.
 For example: I can drive a network packet sniffer, and I understand a bunch of different